-Things to do in Iceland - 10 most interesting natural wonders
+Things to do and see in Iceland - 10 most interesting landscapes natural wonders

 There are few places on the planet where you can see, experience, and visit as many natural wonders as you can in Iceland.
 It is amazing that the natural wonders demonstrated in this article can all be experienced on a small peaceful island up north in the Atlantic Ocean.
 You might find similar places and natural wonders elsewhere on planet Earth, but the distance between them means you must spend weeks or even months traveling to be able to see them.
 In contrast, the distance between all of Iceland’s natural wonders is often surprisingly short.
 They can be seen in just a few days by renting a car and driving around our small island in great comfort and peace.